JBLanier/Darknet-Yolo-Server-for-HoloLens/README.md

-This code is modified from Darknet by [Joseph Redmon](https://github.com/pjreddie)
+This code is forked from Darknet by [Joseph Redmon](https://github.com/pjreddie)
 https://github.com/pjreddie/darknet

 # Differences from Original